 What do I need to prepare for Making Tax Digital?

 To be able to submit tax returns digitally, companies will need to make changes to their accounting software.
 The government has created a Software Supplier list of applications and platforms that are – or are close to being – compliant with the new requirements.

 The most commonly used platforms among these are Xero, IRIS, Sage and Microsoft Dynamics.
 Xero, Sage and IRIS all currently have versions of their platforms that are compliant now.
 However, it’s not clear if this covers all versions of these products, or if companies will need to switch versions (eg. companies might need to go from Sage on-premise to cloud versions).
 Companies therefore may be required to make updates to their accounting platforms.

 Microsoft’s solution for Dynamics has reportedly been seen by HMRC and is understood to be close to being complete.
-The necessary application programming interface (API) for Microsoft Dynamics 365 Business Central and Dynamics NAV will be released in Q1 2019.
+The necessary application programming interface (API) for Microsoft Dynamics 365 Business Central will be released in Q1 2019.
 Microsoft Dynamics 365 for Finance and Operations is also understood to be covered by these two updates.

 To prepare for the update, businesses using Dynamics NAV will first need to ensure that they are using version 2015 or above.
 If they are not, they will need to perform this upgrade first before proceeding with the API integration.

 As it stands, companies using Microsoft Dynamics AX for their accounts will need to look at an alternative solution.
 While approved third party tools may appear, there is a strong likelihood that companies may need to consider migration onto newer Microsoft Dynamics platforms.